 Suites

 Suites of all sizes and configurations are the priciest options on board.
-The truth is that you get what you pay for as suites offer extra space for you and your family to move around.
+You get what you pay for, as suites offer extra space for you and your family to move around.

-Some also come with a separate living room or your own butler.
-Family suites can offer good value for money if the kids are adults themselves or you want to live together with elderly parents.
+Some also come with a separate living room or your butler.
+Family suites can offer good value for money if the kids are adults or you want to live with elderly parents.
 In some cases not such a huge increase in price compared to booking two balcony cabins.

 What to avoid when choosing your cruise cabin

-- If you are a couple travelling alone I would certainly advise you to avoid choosing an adjoining cabin .
-The ones where there is a connecting door to the cabin next door.
-Quite simply you will have more noise.
-Everything from hearing your neighbours wakeup call, to the TV.
-Check out the deck plan, as adjoining cabins are clearly marked.
+- If you are a couple traveling alone, I advise you to avoid choosing an adjoining cabin with a connecting door to the cabin next door.
+You will have more noise—from hearing your neighbor’s wake-up call to the TV.
+Check out the deck plan, as adjoining cabins are marked.

-- Avoid booking a cruise cabin directly under the pool deck – think loud music and night parties.
+- Avoid booking a cruise cabin under the pool deck – think of loud music and night parties.

 - A cabin directly under the promenade deck can be a bit noisy.
 Most large ships have a promenade deck that wraps around the ship.
-Here you can walk, run or have a drink at one of the waterfront bars.
-And on a busy ship you will hear all of this.
+Here you can walk, run or drink at one of the waterfront bars.
+And on a busy ship, you will hear all of this.

-- Look at your deck plan and avoid cabins in the vicinity of night clubs and party venues.
+- Look at your deck plan and avoid cabins near nightclubs and party venues.
 You get the idea.

 Noisy Cabins and Obstructed Views

-Some ocean view cabins have obstructed views where life boats and tender boats are located outside your window.
-When choosing your cruise cabin remember that this can block almost your entire view, although you will have some natural light in.
-We booked a blocked view cabin once as a last minute booking with no other options.
+Some oceanview cabins have obstructed views where lifeboats and tender boats are outside your window.
+When choosing your cruise cabin, remember that this can block almost your entire view, although you will have some natural light.
+We booked a blocked-view cabin once as a last-minute booking with no other options.
 It was ok, but not great.
-But we did save some money compared to other ocean-view cabins.
+But we did save some money compared to other oceanview cabins.

-Choosing a cruise cabin towards the very back or very front of the ship may have a great view but you may also feel the vibrations of the back engine or front anchor.
+Choosing a cruise cabin towards the very back or front of the ship may have a great view, but you may also feel the vibrations of the back engine or front anchor.

 Suffer from motion sickness?
 Think mid-ship when choosing cruise cabins

-Our favorite and therefore our best recommendation are cabins located mid-ship.
-If the ship is on choppy seas and moves you feel the least amount of movement when you are midship.
+Our favorite and, therefore, our best recommendation is cabins located mid-ship.
+If the ship is on choppy seas and moves, you feel the least movement when you are midship.

-Make sure that you are surrounded by other cabins on both sides – and even opposite, above and below you cabin.
-This way you will be insulated from busy public areas.
-Mid-ship means that you will also have equal distance to the back and to the front of the ship, so you have easy and shorter access to, for example, walking to restaurants at the back and theaters at the front of the ship.
+Ensure that other cabins surround you on both sides – and even opposite, above and below your cabin.
+This way, you will be insulated from busy public areas.
+Mid-ship means that you will also have equal distance to the back and the front of the ship, so you have easy and shorter access to, for example, restaurants at the back and theaters at the front of the ship.

 Your cabin, your choice

-Take your time, choose your cabin carefully and don’t just accept what you are automatically allocated when booking.
-Always look to see what other cabins are available in the same price range and have the deck plan in front of you when booking.
+Take your time, choose your cabin carefully, and don’t just accept what you are automatically allocated when booking.
+Always see what other cabins are available in the same price range, and have the deck plan in front of you when booking.

 Please note that comments are not immediately visible.